qeaml/scratch/README.md

 to use a scratch space in the [`test.c`](test.c) file.
 It's also worth it to give [`scratch.h`](scratch.h) a read.

+Note that Scratch is not designed to be MT-safe.
+Use the global scratch-space with caution.

 [nwge]: https://qeaml.github.io/nwge-docs/INTRO